Key Program Features

 - Our Career Services Office offers individualized career counseling appointments, as well as many other resources ranging from networking events to résumé writing workshops to information about specific job opportunities

-- Students are invited to participate in East Coast and West Coast job fairs designed specifically for international attorneys who are LLM candidates
+- Students are invited to participate in internationally renowned job fairs designed specifically for international attorneys who are LLM candidates

 - Alumni of this program are employed in numerous legal fields in the United States and around the world, including as judges, government officials, and attorneys working in business and corporate law, taxation law, commercial and banking law, and international law

 - Student visa regulations permit LLM candidates to gain additional practical experience by completing “Optional Practical Training,” which allows students to find a placement with a U.S. law firm or agency for up to 12 months after finishing the degree

 - The LLM in Comparative Law is not designed to prepare international law school graduates to sit for a bar exam in the United States.
 Candidates who plan to take a U.S. bar exam should consider USD's Advanced Standing JD program for international students.

 - Many graduates of the USD LLM in Comparative Law program have taken bar exams in the U.S. with successful results